fspxnky/fspxnky.github.io/content/Write-ups/DC-9.md

 cat etc.passwd | tr " " "\n" | grep bash | tr ":/" " " | awk '{print $3}' | grep -v 0 > username
 ```

 Earlier, we see MySQL in the /etc/passwd.
 We do know that we can search for staff details.
 After testing it some trial and error in Burp > Repeater, the search bar is vulnerable to Union SQLi.
-Using the payload UNION SELECT 1,2,3,4,5,6 will return us the valid output.
+Using the payload UNION SELECT 1,2,3,4,5,6 will return us a valid output.
 Anything more or less than 6 will not return us anything.

 {{<image src="/DC-9/union_sqli.png" position="center" style="border-radius: 8px;">}}